Siop Gymunedol / HAVARDS / Community Shop

 - a deferral of a Capital Gains Tax charge if you reinvest the profits into a social enterprise.

 Note that investments must be for at least three years to qualify for SITR.
-We have been in close contact with HMRC and the only stipulation they have given us is that only the first £300k invested in Havards is available to SITR.
+We have been given advance assurance status for up to £300,000 of investments.

 - Once we have traded from Havards Community Shop for a period of four months we will apply to HMRC for Social Investment Tax Relief (SITR).